Home > How to Tips

 Microsoft Excel error reporting

 Generally speaking, the culprits leading to the Excel crash vary since it's running in a different environment.
-Just read this article to know what culprits should be blamed for bringing the Excel app crash and how to fix Excel crashes on macOS Sonoma, Ventura, Monterey, and earlier macOS versions.
+Just read this article to know what culprits should be blamed for bringing the Excel app crash and how to fix Excel crashes on macOS Sequoia, Sonoma, Ventura, Monterey, and earlier macOS versions.

 SolutionsSpecific steps